 From 2005 to 2014, this program was funded by the MN DNR and the WI DNR.
 Unfortunately, funds from these agencies are no longer available.
-To keep the program active, HRBO is implementing on a new online sign-up system for the 2017 season.
+To keep the program active, HRBO implemented an online sign-up system in 2017.
 All volunteers need to register through this website.
 Route assignments are no longer being accepted via email or phone.

 For more information about the data collected from 2005-2014, download the 2004-2015 report.